HatiGamedev/SDL-Input/README.md

 Conceptual (move to wiki later):
 * Processor: represent an interface used by your game engine to get devices and create new contexts.
 Also handles sdl events.
 (You can use callbacks to add new functionality to events)
+* Device: a handle for the user to interact with the interface, allows disconnected/reconnected devices to work properly
-* InputDevice: represents a single input device (controller/gamepad, mouse+keyboard)
+* Interface: represents a single input device (controller/gamepad, mouse+keyboard)
 * InputContext: represents a contextual mapping of a input device
 * A device requires an active context (default is no context - as no mapping)
 * It is highly advised to use enum or enum class as arguments for InputAction, InputAxis, ContextId